This page was last updated on 16 December, 2021.

 Some routes into and out of Syria are totally or partially closed.

-Land crossings to neighboring countries are largely closed, with some exceptions e.g. crossings being permitted for commerce and certain individuals only.
+Many land crossings to neighbouring countries are closed, with some exceptions e.g. crossings being permitted for commerce or humanitarian reasons.
 Crossings between areas controlled by the Syrian regime and those controlled by non-regime forces are largely closed.
 Further restrictions, including border closures, may be introduced without notice.

 Most businesses and other facilities are now allowed to be open in Syria with social distancing measures in place.